Bilyi/jsonplaceholder_project/README.md

 # jsonplaceholder_project
-Using http://jsonplaceholder.typicode.com to show how I work with API and routing
+Use http://jsonplaceholder.typicode.com to show how I work with API and routing